pagefaultgames/pokerogue/docs/enemy-ai.md

 - Defensively, Heatmor's Fire typing resists Dachsbun's Fairy typing, so its `defScore` is 2.
 However, because of Dachsbun's Fire immunity granted by Well-Baked Body, Heatmor's `atkScore` against Dachsbun is 0.
 With both Pokémon at maximum HP, Heatmor's total matchup score is 2.
 - Excadrill's Steel typing also resists Fairy, so its `defScore` is also 2.
 In this case, though, Steel is also super effective against Fairy, so Excadrill's base `atkScore` is 2.
 If Excadrill outspeeds Dachsbun (possibly due to it having a +Spd nature or holding a Carbos), its `atkScore` is further increased to 2.5.
 Since both Pokémon are at maximum HP, Excadrill's total matchup score is 4 (or 4.5 if it outspeeds).

 Based on the enemy party's matchup scores, whether or not the trainer switches out Heatmor for Excadrill depends on the trainer's type.
 The difference in matchup scores is enough to cause a switch to Excadrill for boss trainers (e.g. gym leaders) but not for regular trainers.
-For this example, we'll assume the trainer is a boss and, therefore, switches to Excadrill on this turn.
+For this example, we'll assume the trainer is a boss and, therefore, decides to switch to Excadrill on this turn.

 ### Turn 2